Award Cycle: Annual

 b.
 Required Supplemental Documents: Both Tracks

 i.
-One-page individual development plan agreed on by the graduate student and both mentors
+One-page individual development plan agreed upon by the graduate student and both mentors

 iii.
 Match certification: provide documentation of the required match (discussed in Budget below).
-This could include a signed letter for the industry partner or a current award document with GRA support.
+This could include a signed letter by the industry partner or a current award document with GRA support.

 3. Budget Preparation: